 Camera software gets a boost

 Close-up photos blur the background very nicely, and on a sunny day, blue skies shine beautifully.
-With HDR activated, shadowy areas were lightened sufficiently without sacrificing detail.
-In low-light, plenty of detail is revealed, and although it can’t quite keep pace with the iPhone 7 Plus, you won’t be disappointed.
+With HDR activated, shadowy areas lit up sufficiently without sacrificing detail.
+In low light, plenty of detail is revealed, and although it can’t quite keep pace with the iPhone 7 Plus or Google Pixel, you won’t be disappointed.
 Shots of lit buildings in the dark saw the 3T create fantastic, inky blacks, but the OIS couldn’t quite keep things steady enough to maintain detail.

 Around the front, the OnePlus 3T has a 16-megapixel selfie camera.
 The reason for this massive sensor is not just for selfie-lovers, but for live-streamers who demand a high-definition image.
 It’s great, and even in low-light — when the camera combines pixels to artificially boost the light — it does well.
-There’s a simple beauty mode, and a feature where it’s supposed to recognise smiles and activate the shutter that never worked for us.
+There’s a simple beauty mode, and a feature where it’s supposed to recognize smiles and activate the shutter, but it never worked for us.

 Swipe to the right to access a manual mode, where ISO, focus, shutter speed, and brightness can be adjusted.
-A tripod is necessary to get the best from the manual mode, and the OnePlus 3T takes great photos without messing around with the settings.
+A tripod is necessary to get the best from the manual mode, but the OnePlus 3T takes great photos without messing around with the settings.
 The software is fast and easy to use, but when shooting video, it oddly shows a far larger image in the viewfinder, meaning objects you think fill the frame are actually far too close.
-Hopefully a software update will fix this weird problem.
+Annoyingly, this issue still hasn’t been cured on our newly delivered, and up-to-date midnight black 3T.

 Software and updates

-The OnePlus 3T covers Android 6.0.1 Marshmallow in the OxygenOS user interface, modifying the operating system slightly from Google’s vision.
-It’s not a drastic alteration, and it’s closer to how Motorola deals with Android than the heavy UIs of Huawei or Samsung.
+The OnePlus 3T runs Android 7.1.1 Nougat in the OxygenOS 4.1.3 user interface, modifying the operating system slightly from Google’s vision.
+It’s not a drastic alteration, and it’s closer to how Motorola deals with Android than a more heavy UI favored by Samsung.
 Purists will be pleased to note the app drawer is present and the notification shade is as Google intended.
-An Android 7.0 Nougat update with OxygenOS is expected to arrive by the end of 2016, and our review model had the November 2016 Android Security update, making it one of the most up-to-date Android phones we’ve used recently.
+Our midnight black version has the March 1 Android security patch installed, bringing it almost up to date.
+April and May security updates are out from Google, though, so we hope OnePlus will quickly follow through.

 There are a few modifications included in OxygenOS.
 The most noticeable is Shelf, which slides in from the left of the home screen, where you can find shortcuts to frequently used apps, space for Android widgets, the weather, and a space to write memos.
 It’s easy to turn off OnePlus’ Shelf option if you don’t like it.